 The Danish borders are closed from the 14th of March 2020, at 12:00, which also means a partial closure of air, ferry and train transport.
 It is expected that the police and military will conduct the border controls.

-The border control is in effect until the 13th April 2020.
+The border control is in effect until the 1st of June 2020.
 All travelers without a legitimate reason to travel will be rejected.
 Danish citizens are always allowed into the country, as well as people with legitimate reason for entry.

 The border regions: Skåne, Blekinge, Halland

 People who are registered in Skåne, Blekinge and Halland can now travel to Denmark if they can present certain documentation at the border.
 What type of documentation that is required is dependent on the region being classified as open or banned.

 Travel from another region in Sweden